nodemailer/nodemailer/README.md

 ### Attachments

-Do not use large attachments as the attachment contents are read into memory and the final message body is combined into a single string.
+Do not use large attachments as the attachment contents are read into memory and the final message body is combined into one large string before sending.

 License
 -------

-**Nodemailer** is licensed under [MIT compatible license](/andris9/Nodemailer/blob/master/LICENSE).
+**Nodemailer** is licensed under [MIT license](/andris9/Nodemailer/blob/master/LICENSE).
 Basically you can do whatever you want to with it.